Food Vendor Insurance: Cost, Coverage & Best Providers

 - Restaurants at an event

-Most events, even one-day events, require vendor insurance.
-Each venue has its requirements and may want to be listed as an additional insured on the certificate of liability.
-If you’re participating in an event, find out what type of insurance you need because your regular policy, especially if you have a brick-and-mortar restaurant, may not have any off-premises coverage.
+Each venue has its requirements and may want to be listed as an additional insured on the certificate of insurance (COI).
+If you are participating in an event, find out what type of insurance the venue requires because your regular policy, especially if you are a brick-and-mortar restaurant, may not have any off-premises coverage.
 In that case, you’ll need some form of special event insurance.

 Food Vendor Insurance Costs

-The type of coverage you need will depend on your business, so the costs will vary.
-If you’re a food truck owner with employees, then you should consider food truck insurance and workers’ compensation insurance.
+The type of coverage you need depends on your business.
+If you are a food truck owner with employees, then you should consider food truck insurance and workers’ compensation insurance.

 Policy | Annual Premium | Coverage Amount |